 (2) A portion of the offering expenses have been paid from the proceeds of loans from our sponsor of up to \$300,000 as described in this prospectus.
-These loans will be repaid upon completion of this offering out of the \$1,475,000 of offering proceeds that has been allocated for the payment of offering expenses other than underwriting commissions.
+These loans will be repaid upon completion of this offering out of the \$625,000 of offering proceeds that has been allocated for the payment of offering expenses other than underwriting commissions.
 In the event that offering expenses are less than set forth in this table, any such amounts will be used for post-closing working capital expenses.

-(3) The underwriter has agreed to defer underwriting commissions of 3.5% of the gross proceeds of this offering.
-Upon and concurrently with the completion of our initial business combination, up to \$10,500,000 which constitutes the underwriter's deferred commissions (or up to \$12,075,000 if the underwriter's over-allotment option is exercised in full) will be paid to the underwriter from the funds held in the trust account.
+(3) The underwriters will not receive any upfront discounts or commissions on 10,000,000 units purchased by our anchor investors, and on such units will only receive a deferred underwriting commission from such sales upon completion of our initial business combination.
+Citigroup has agreed to defer underwriting commissions of 3.5% of the gross proceeds of this offering.
+Upon and concurrently with the completion of our initial business combination, up to \$10,500,000 which constitutes

+Citigroup's deferred commissions (or up to \$12,075,000 if the underwriters' over-allotment option is exercised in full) will be paid to Citigroup from the funds held in the trust account.
 See "Underwriting".
 The remaining funds, less amounts released to the trustee to pay redeeming shareholders, will be released to us and can be used to pay all or a portion of the purchase price of the business or businesses with which our initial business combination occurs or for general corporate purposes, including payment of principal or interest on indebtedness incurred in connection with our initial business combination, to fund the purchases of other companies or for working capital.
-The underwriter will not be entitled to any interest accrued on the deferred underwriting discounts and commissions.
+Citigroup will not be entitled to any interest accrued on the deferred underwriting discounts and commissions.